A World Without

-A World Without is a 2021 Indonesian film directed by Nia Di Nata, written by Nia Di Nata and NataLucky Kuswandi and starring Amanda Rawles, Maizura Maizura and Asmara Abigail.
+A World Without is a 2021 Indonesian film directed by Nia Dinata, written by Dinata with Lucky Kuswandi and starring Amanda Rawles, Maizura and Asmara Abigail.

 Synopsis

-Netflix's A World Without is a dystopian sci-fi drama.
-The film is directed and written by Nia Dinata and Lucky Kuswandi.
 Set in 2030, ten years after the pandemic strikes.
-It's a story of three best friends, Salina (Amanda Rowles), Ulfah (Maizura), and Tara (Asmara Abigail), who successfully enter a dystopian organization The Light where after about a year of development they are to marry their perfect partner at the young age of 17.
-The organization is led by the charismatic leader Ali Khan (Chicco Jericho).
+It is a story of three best friends, Salina (Amanda Rowles), Ulfah (Maizura), and Tara (Asmara Abigail), who successfully enter a dystopian organization The Light where after about a year of development they are to marry their perfect partner at the young age of 17.
+The organization is led by the charismatic leader Ali Khan (Chicco Jerikho).
 The Light offers more of a futuristic world that empowers the younger generation with the goal to have them be the best version of who they are.